Global Small Cap

 Portfolio Attribution

-The Portfolio outperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories – valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-All alpha factor categories delivered positive returns in February.
-Our technical factors were the best-performing bottom-up factor group last month, while the strategy’s value factors have posted the highest factor returns over the last twelve months.
-Returns to our macroeconomic and country aggregate factors were also positive in February as countries exhibiting more attractive characteristics (such as Taiwan) outperformed those with relatively weaker characteristics (such as India).
+The Portfolio modestly underperformed the Index during the month.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories – valuation, sentiment, technical indicators, quality, and corporate events -and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+Though alpha factor performance was mixed in March, most alpha factors posted positive performance in the first quarter overall.
+Valuation was the best-performing alpha factor category in March and over the last twelve months.
+The strategy’s sentiment and technical factors delivered negative returns in March, though both were relatively flat for the first quarter.
+Our quality and corporate events alpha factors both posted positive returns for March and the first quarter.
+Our macroeconomic and country aggregate factors posted negative returns in March as countries exhibiting stronger metrics (such as Taiwan) underperformed those with relatively weaker characteristics (such as India and Brazil).
 All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook